-We are a journal of the Society for Applied Anthropology (SfAA).
+We are a journal of the Society for Applied Anthropology (SfAA) and are an editor reviewed publication.
 We publish work that is based on the mission of highlighting the contributions of applied anthropologists, and exploring how and where anthropology is useful in the world.
 We are currently focused on highlighting global social justice and publishing work that centers authors from historically oppressed and underrepresented and groups.

 Our journal is different than many other academic journals because it is geared toward publishing and reaching a wide audience within and beyond academia.
 We publish shorter articles with fewer citations from authors with different backgrounds.
 We also just started a creative section which will include creative work form anthropologists and our collaborators that relate to our work in the field.